 Graphics (Intaglio, Dry Point): From idea to print ("long read")

 I am making a print similar to this watercolour, only using a real dolmen/passage grave as my model.
 In this post I will detail the complete process from idea to print.
 This post will be updated as the process evolves.

 Step 0: inspiration / idea

 The idea for this was very clear: I wanted to create a scene featuring a dolmen.
-Archaeologists estimate that in the past we've had around 30,000 dolmens in Denmark alone, scattered all across the landscape.
+Archaeologists estimate that in the past we've had at least 30,000 dolmens in Denmark alone, scattered all across the landscape, and no less than 80,000 mounds.
+They are estimated to be around 5,000 years old.
 Now only a few thousand have survived.
 The rest disappeared due to agriculture: for centuries peasants have simply plowed down the mounds and removed the stones in order to sow crops there.